2qx/future-bitcoin-cash/packages/app/src/routes/faq/+page.md

 Future BCH (FBCH-\*) are fungible tokens redeemable 1:1 for Bitcoin Cash (BCH) after the block indicated by the each *series*.

+### What's a series?
+What's the number after "FBCH-" in the ticker mean?

+Each Future BCH *series* is denoted with the "block" that the vault matures, it shows when the vault opens for redemption.

+So FBCH-1000000 can be redeemed after block 1,000,000 is mined.
+In 2027, all the FBCH-1000000 can be swapped 1:1 for BCH held in [the 1000000 FBCH vault](https://futurebitcoin.cash/v?block=1000000).drones

 ### What are Futures worth?